The coalition government of Romania agreed on amendments to reactivate Black Sea offshore gas projects to reduce its dependency on Russian gas.

 This would account for 1 billion cubic meters a year, or 9% of Romania’s annual consumption.

 Moreover, the government hopes to reactivate gas extraction projects around the Neptune Deep perimeter next year to start delivering gas at the earliest in late 2026 – early 2027.
-Inland gas reserve in Caragele in eastern Romania could also become operational by 2024.
+The inland gas reserves in Caragele in eastern Romania could also become operational by 2024.